ssbc/epidemic-broadcast-trees/README.md

 `isFeed(id)` is a validation function that returns true if `id` is a valid feed identifier.
 If not, it is ignored'

+`isMsg(id)` is a validation function used to distinguish between data messages and status messages.

 ### ebt.onAppend (msg)